The Role of the Thesis

 - A brief description of the subject of the thesis and of the main conclusion or conclusions that you will argue for in the thesis.

-- An outline, chapter by chapter, of how the thesis will be structured.
+- An outline, section by section, of how the thesis will be structured.

 - A listing of the classes you have taken, and with whom, that you think will be fairly directly relevant to the issues you will be exploring in your thesis.